 Isolating The Turtles

 Next, you will have to isolate the turtle with a bacterial infection in its shell.
 You must keep the turtle in a dry place until the cracked shell heals.
-It is crucial because a wet shell will develop the bacterial colony faster than the dry carapace.
+It is crucial because a wet shell will develop the bacterial colony faster than a dry carapace.

 Continuous Cleaning of The Shell